yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-interceptors              --                                            Space-separated list of interceptors interceptors.* enableSSL                 false                                         Set the property true, to enable SSL keystore                                                                Location of the keystore includng keystore file name keystorePassword                                                        Keystore password.
+interceptors              --                                            Space-separated list of interceptors interceptors.* enableSSL                 false                                         Set the property true, to enable SSL excludeProtocols          SSLv3                                         Space-separated list of SSL/TLS protocols to exclude.
+SSLv3 is always excluded. keystore                                                                Location of the keystore includng keystore file name keystorePassword                                                        Keystore password.
 Alternatively you can specify the password through a separate file using "keystorePasswordFile" setting keystorePasswordFile      --                                            File containing the keystore password keystorePasswordFileType  TEXT                                          Indicates how the password is stored in keystorePasswordFile.
 Can also be "AES" if the password file was created using "flume-ng password" command.
 "TEXT" indicates the password is in clear text.
 ========================  ============================================  ====================================================================

 For example, a http source for agent named a1: